msdevana/ResumeMarkdown/resume.md

 ## Objectives

-Seeking opportunities for marine or climate related data analysis or technology development in fast paced and innovative settings.
-Skilled in problem solving, geospatial and time series data analysis across multiple languages, experienced in field work at sea, and can communicate technical and research material to a range of audiences.
+Seeking opportunities for marine or climate related data analysis , applications of machine learning to climate and environment issues, and green technology development in fast paced and innovative teams.
+Skilled in problem solving, geospatial and time series data analysis across multiple languages, experienced in field work at sea, collaborative analysis, communication of technical and research material to a range of audiences.

 ## Current Research Interests